Factual/drake/README.md

 ### A nicer way to run Drake

 We recommend you "install" Drake in your environment so that you can run it by just typing "drake".
-For example, you could have an executable script called `drake`, like this on your path:
+Here's a convenience script you can put on your path:

 ```bash
 #!/bin/bash
 java -cp $(dirname $0)/drake.jar drake.core $@
 ```

+Save that as `drake`, then do `chmod 755 drake`.
+Move the uberjar to be in the same directory.
+Now you can just type `drake` to run Drake from anywhere.

+### Faster startup time

+The JVM startup time can be a nuisance.
+To reduce startup time, we recommend using the way cool [Drip](https://github.com/flatland/drip).
+Please see the [Drake with Drip](https://github.com/Factual/drake/wiki/Faster-startup:-Drake-with-Drip) wiki page.

+## Basic Usage

 Drake documentation refers to running Drake as "drake".
 If you are instead running the uberjar, just replace "drake" with "java -jar drake.jar" in the examples.

-## Basic Usage

 The [wiki](https://github.com/Factual/drake/wiki) is the home for Drake's documentation, but here are simple notes on usage: